saralstalin/SaralSQL/README.md

 1. Install the extension.
 2. Open a folder or workspace containing `.sql` files.
-3. Start editing — features like definitions, references, and completions activate automatically.
+3. Start editing — features like definitions, references, completions, and hovers activate automatically.

 > 💡 Works best when your schema objects (tables, types, procedures) are defined in `.sql` files within your workspace.